Mosstone/Tholos/README.md

                            |     hugs98 processes with low latency to interact with threads from the main daemon
                            |     The hugs98 would then serve as a bridge form the go binary to the haskell or to
                            |     itself if runghc is used

-    Unlikely ever to work with java, julia, or elixir due to their topographies :(

-TODO
-    Move out of /dev/shm/ due to rising property values Add support for batch embedding

 developed using the following: